EngineerGuy314/pico-WSPRer/README.md

 # pico balloon WSPR tracker

+(note: see the V3 branch for new version that will implement U4B protocol)

 This code is forked from Roman Piksaykin's excellent work at https://github.com/RPiks/pico-WSPR-tx

 I fixed a couple bugs and added some extra functionality.
 This version calculates the altitude and full 6 character maidenhead grid based on the GPS data and transmits it along with the callsign.
 It uses the wspr "Type 3" message format to send the full 6 character grid, and encodes the altitude into the power field (like a Zachtek).